The decisions the City makes affect your life each day.

 Between June and March 2023, the City of Côte Saint-Luc gathered feedback from the public on its revision to the municipal Master Plan and Zoning By-law revision documents.
 The City of Côte Saint-Luc wants to capture your values and the essence of what makes Côte Saint-Luc home to you.
 We want to know how you imagine the future of your city.

-In November 2024, the City presented the first draft of the Master Plan to the public, who will have almost two months to review it and ask questions before the official public consultation in January 2025.
+In November 2024, the City presented the first draft of the Master Plan to the public, who had two months to review it and ask questions before the official public consultation held in January 2025.

 On the public consultations